morganbenavidez/Q_Learning-DQN/README.md

       Average Reward Per Episode ranged between 100-120 with these parameters set

+The higher the velocity and wider the track, the more the reward per episode seems to stabilize - at least for DQN

 Results -> The optimal velocity was 10, the optimal track_width was 0.6 out of the tests we ran